 by Jennifer Hackbarth

-Jennifer Hackbarth is solo pastor at Christ the King Lutheran Church in White Bear Lake, Minn.
-She enjoys cooking, reading, travel and spending time with her husband and two kids, now ages 5 and 9.
-You may find her other reflections on faith and daily life at www.narratinggrace.wordpress.com.
+Jennifer Hackbarth is the pastor of Christ the King Lutheran Church in White Bear Lake, Minn.
+She enjoys cooking, reading, travel and spending time with her husband and two kids.
+You may find her reflections on faith and daily life at www.narratinggrace.wordpress.com.